terroo/img2txt/README.md

 ---

 # Building and Install
-> Change `PATH/TO/Qt` by the path where you installed Qt

 And then clone, build and install:

 > **NOTE**: `[PATH/TO]/Qt/[VERSION]` is the location you installed **Qt** and the **Version** number, example: `${HOME}/Qt/6.3.0`